joelycrack/google-homepage/README.md

 * How to inspect someone else's web page with Chrome tools and understand the exact styling that is used on that page
 * That I should not skip over challenges in a learning programme - that completing 'simple' challenges is worth the time and effort to help me get proficient at building web pages
 * Even the most simple looking web pages have a lot of things going visual elements going on when you pay close attention
+* How to manage Github across multiple computers